solidsnakedev/cardano-node-docker/README.md

 ```

 ## 3. Building image
-You can build the image using the script `docker-build-image.sh`, the image size is ~10 GB
+You can build the image using the script `docker-build-image.sh`, the image size is ~800 MB

 ```
 ./docker-build-image.sh